unixorn/awesome-zsh-plugins/README.md

 * [cd-gitroot](https://github.com/mollifier/cd-gitroot) - zsh plugin to cd to git repository root directory
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - zsh plugin to copy your shell configuration to another machine over ssh
 * [depot-tools](https://github.com/jgrowl/depot_tools) - Simple oh-my-zsh plugin for installing the chromium depot_tools.
 Installing this plugin will put all of the chromium depot_tools in your path automatically.
+* [ghost-zeus](https://github.com/fontno/ghost_zeus) - zsh plugin that lets you use zeus with normal rails commands
 * [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) - Creates a lot of useful aliases for combinations of commonly used git commands
 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts I've collected over time.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Adds ability to open a folder in your current branch on github.
 Only works on OS X.